PATEW/nvim_config_stuff/README.md

 # nvim-config
-The configuration files for my Neovim setup alkdfjs;lajfi
+The configuration files for my Neovim setup incase my computer catches on fire or my cat gets hungry :)
-Uses Packer and is written completely in Lua